- By-laws and Business Conduct Policies

 The following specific matters were reviewed by the Board of Directors in 2013 and in February 2014:

 (i) Transactions and the Group's accounting and financial position

-• review of year-end closing process in connection with the 2012 consolidated financial statements;
+- review of the year-end closing process in connection with the 2013 parent company and consolidated financial statements;

-• share buyback transactions completed in 2012 and 2013 and cancellation of treasury shares upon completion of these transactions;
+- share repurchase and reallocation transactions completed in 2013 and cancellation of treasury shares upon completion of these transactions;

-• review of the restructuring of the Group's debt, including the extension for an additional year of the €2 billion syndicated facilities agreement;
+- review of the Group's financing operations, including the extension for an additional year of the €2 billion syndicated facilities agreement;

-• review of the authorization for Danone's guarantee, increased to a total amount of €750 million, for commitments of Danone Corporate Finance Services (in connection with financial risk management transactions carried out by it on behalf of Group companies);
+- review of the authorization for Danone's guarantee, in the total amount of €750 million, for commitments of Danone Corporate Finance Services (in connection with financial risk management transactions carried out by it on behalf of Group companies); and

-- in connection with the Shareholders' Meeting of April 25, 2013, review of the resolutions to be submitted to the Shareholders' Meeting concerning the renewal of financial authorizations and the resolution concerning the payment of dividends.
+- in connection with the Shareholders' Meeting of April 29, 2014, review of the resolutions to be submitted to the Shareholders' Meeting regarding the renewal of the share repurchase program, the Group's performance share plan and the resolution on the payment of dividends.

 (ii) Corporate governance

 In connection with the composition of the Board of Directors

 - in the context of its meeting of July 26, 2013, the Board of Directors acknowledged the wish of Mr. Yoshihiro KAWABATA, non-independent Director, to resign from his position on the Board of Directors;

 - at its meeting of February 19, 2014, the Board acknowledged the decision of Mr. Jacques VINCENT, non-independent Director and former Deputy General Manager of Danone, not to seek the renewal of his term of office.

 In connection with the composition of the Nomination and Compensation Committee